-Emission Unit ID Emission Unit Description (Process Equipment & Control Devices) Flexible Group ID EU-BULBCRUSHER One drum-top fluorescent lightbulb crusher, controlled by a bag filter followed by a high efficiency particulate air (HEPA) filter and an activated carbon filter.
-NA Changes to the equipment described in this table are subject to the requirements of R 336.1201, except as allowed by R 336.1278 to R 336.1290.
+Emission Unit ID Emission Unit Description (Process Equipment & Control Devices) Installation Date / Modification Date Flexible Group ID One 55-gallon drum-top fluorescent light bulb crusher, controlled by a bag filter followed in series by a HEPA filter and an activated carbon filter.
+NA

+Changes to the equipment described in this table are subject to the requirements of R 336.1201, except as allowed by R 336.1278 to R 336.1290.